pavanpodila/react-fielder/README.md

 Now this leaves an open question about _Form Validation_.
 How should one approach it?

 Validation can be done as a reaction to the value change.
-This can applied:
+This can be applied:

 - **Immediately**: as part of the `onChange` callback
-- **Focus Change**: as part of the `onBlur` callback
+- **On Focus Change**: as part of the `onBlur` callback
 - **Explicitly**: by invoking directly.
 This could at the beginning or on explicit events like form submission.